-Species and varieties have similar susceptibility to insect pests (see Section 2.5.5).
-From early growth, through to pod maturity, they are susceptible to bluegreen and cowpea aphids, as well as to native budworm during pod formation and filling.
+Species and varieties have similar susceptibility to insect pests (See Section 2.5.5).
+From early growth through to pod maturity they are susceptible to bluegreen and cowpea aphids, as well as to native budworm during pod formation and filling.

 The lists and tables present varieties in alphabetical order.
-Section 2.1.1 to Section 2.1.3 indicate if an improved or replacement variety is available.
+Section 2.1.1 to Section 2.1.3 indicate whether an improved/replacement variety is available.